nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bas_client.rst

 Depending on the type of connected device, you can decide how often to read the battery level value.
 For example, if the expected battery life is in the order of years, reading the battery level value more frequently than once a week is not recommended.

-Periodic read interval can be changed while the periodic read is active.
+You can change the periodic read interval while the periodic read is active.
 In such case, the next read period is started with the new interval.

 .. note::